 - 2. To start the refrigerator turn the valve knob (A) to the off position. - 3.
-Plug the electrical cord into the 120 volt outlet (B) located on the back wall of the storage compartment below the Micro Wave oven. - 4.
+Plug the electrical cord into the 120 volt outlet located in the refrigerator outside access compartment.
+On models equipped with the optional Micro Wave oven the 120 volt outlet is located on the back wall of the storage compartment below the Micro Wave oven. - 4.
 Press knob (A) in, until it stops, then turn to electric position. - 5.
-Turn the electric thermostat knob (G) to setting No. 4.
+Turn the electric thermostat knob (F) to setting #4.